-In June, McDonald's announced they would equip up to 9,000 stores with guest facing kiosk technology over the next eight to nine quarters, with international markets like Canada, Australia, and the United Kingdom already participating in a similar roll out.
+- In June 2018, McDonald's announced they would equip up to 9,000 stores with guest-facing kiosk technology over the next eight to nine quarters, with international markets like Canada, Australia, and the United Kingdom already participating in a similar rollout.

 These restaurants clearly have big plans for kiosks – particularly McDonald's, which is projected to see a growth of $2.7 billion thanks in part to kiosks.